ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

 export LD_LIBRARY_PATH="$HOME/polardb/polardbhome/lib:$LD_LIBRARY_PATH"
 ```

- ## OS and Other Dependencies

-* operating systems
-  * Alibaba Group Enterprise Linux Server, VERSION="7.2 (Paladin)", 3.10.0-327.ali2017.alios7.x86_64
-  * CentOS 7

-* GCC versions
-  * gcc 10.2.1
-  * gcc 9.2.1
-  * gcc 7.2.1
-  * gcc 4.8.5

-## One-Key Deployment
+### <a name="one_key"></a>Fast Deployment(One-Key for all)

-This script uses default configuration to compile PolarDB, to deploy binary and start a cluster of three nodes, including a leader and two followers.
+This script uses default configuration to compile PolarDB, to deploy binary, and to start a cluster of three nodes, including a leader and two followers.
-Before calling this script, please check your environment variables, dependent packages, and authorized key, [Before You Start](#before-you-start) in [Preparation](#Preparation).
+before call this script, please check environment variables, dependent packages, and authorized key are set up correctly.

 * run onekey.sh script